KhyeeHEN/Mathology-In-House-Management-System/README.md

 # Mathology-In-House-Management-System
-THis is the repository for the  Mathology-In-House-Management-System
+This is the repository for the  Mathology-In-House-Management-System